 Depending on the severity and cause of the hearing loss, the condition may be partially treated, or the damage may be reversed.
 In cases such as an infection or minor tissue scarring, simple changes such as going on antibiotics, changing one’s diet, or taking certain medications may improve hearing.

 Only around 20 percent of those that are eligible for a hearing aid utilize these devices, and many patients are surprised to find that their condition is partially or fully treatable with this technology.
 If you or a loved one has begun noticing any of these signs of hearing loss, our audiologist can assist you with both traditional treatments and alternative drug options.

 There are now more devices than ever for those that would like to improve their everyday quality of life after struggling with hearing loss.
 This includes cochlear implants as well as sound-amplifying devices for TVs, radios, and telephones.
 Even patients with permanent hearing loss may benefit from treatments and devices that will help them function with the hearing that they do have each and every day.

 Contact Princeton Otolaryngology Associates for a hearing consultation if you think you have a hearing issue and are in need of professional testing for hearing loss or damage.
-Our practice serves patients throughout the neighboring communities of Princeton and Plainsboro.
+Our practice serves patients throughout the neighboring communities of Princeton, Monroe and Plainsboro.